-7 Audit Arrangements - reserved to Trust Board 7.1 Approve the appointment (and where necessary dismissal) of external auditors.
-Approval of external auditors. arrangements for the separate audit of funds held on trust, and the submission of reports to the Audit &amp; Risk Assurance Committee meetings who will take appropriate action.
+7 Audit A Arrangements - reserved to Board of Directors 7.1 Approve the appointment (and where necessary dismissal) of external auditors.
+Approval of external auditors' arrangements for the separate audit of funds held on trust, and the submission of reports to the Audit & Risk Assurance Committee meetings who will take appropriate action.
 7.2 Receive the annual management letter from the external auditor and agreement of proposed action, taking account of the advice, where appropriate, of the Audit & Risk Assurance Committee.
 7.3 Receive an annual report from the Internal Auditor and agree action on recommendations where appropriate of the Audit & Risk Assurance Committee.
-8 Annua Il Reports and Accounts - reserved to Trust Board 0.4 Descint and approval of the Trust's Approal Deport and Approal 8.1 Receipt and approval of the Trust's Annual Report and Annual Accounts.
+8 Annua I Reports and Accounts - reserved to Board of Directors 8.1 Receipt and approval of the Trust's Annual Report and Annual Accounts.
 8.2 Receipt and approval of the Trust's Charitable Funds Annual Report and Accounts.
-9 Monito oring - reserved to Trust Board 9.1 Receive of such reports as the Trust Board sees fit from committees and executive directors in respect of their exercise of powers delegated.
-9.2 Continuous appraisal of the affairs of the Trust by means of the provision to the Trust Board as the Trust Board may require from directors, committees, and officers of the Trust as set out in management policy statements.
-All significant monitoring returns required by the Department of Health and the Charity Commission shall be reported, at least in summary, to the Trust Board.
-9.3 Receive reports from the Director of FinanceCEO on financial performance against budgets and on actual and forecast income from Service Level Agreements 9.
-4 3 Receive reports from Director of Finance on financial performance against budget and Sustainability and Transformation Plan Shropshire Telford & Wrekin system plan.
+9 Monitoring - reserved to Board of Directors 9.1 Receive of such reports as the Board of Directors sees fit from committees and executive directors in respect of their exercise of powers delegated.
+9.2 Continuous appraisal of the affairs of the Trust by means of the provision to the Board of Directors as the Board of Directors may require from directors, committees, and officers of the Trust as set out in management policy statements.
+All significant monitoring returns required by the Department of Health and Social Care and the Charity Commission shall be reported, at least in summary, to the Board of Directors.
+9.3 Receive reports from the Director of Finance on financial performance against budgets and on actual and forecast income from Service Level Agreements 9.4 Receive reports from Director of Finance on financial performance against Shropshire, Telford & Wrekin system plan.
 9.5 Receive regular reports on the risks to achievement of the organisation's objectives, including progress in implementing mitigating actions.

-SECTION C - DECISIONS / DUTIES DELEGATED BY THE TRUST BOARD TO COMMITTEES
+SECTION C - DECISIONS / DUTIES DELEGATED BY THE BOARD OF DIRECTORS TO COMMITTEES

-1 Audit Committee Audit & Risk Assurance Committee
+10. Audit & Risk Assurance Committee